edulis8/react-autocomplete/README.md

-# AUTOCOMPLETE! (react using context, refs, useMemo, caching, using cache/refs to avoid race conditions)
+# AUTOCOMPLETE! (react using context, refs, useMemo, caching, using cache/refs to avoid race conditions), custom hook

 # BUILT ON: Ready-to-hack React Skeleton 💀: React + Vite (All Cleaned-Up) + Eslint and Prettier Setup